UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 </choice >

 **Question 2**
-If you wanted all the rows between `cantaloupe` and `fig` and only columns `name` to `seed`?
-What would your code look like using index labels?
+If you wanted all the rows between `cantaloupe` and `fig` and only columns `name` to `seed`, what would your code look like using index labels?

 <choice id="2" >
 <opt text='<code>fruit_salad.loc[ "cantaloupe" : "fig", "name" : "seed"]</code>'>